Confluence Alternatives

 What happened to Confluence Server in 2024?

-Atlassian discontinued Server licensing for new customers in 2024 and ended support for existing Server licenses on a published timeline.
+Atlassian discontinued Server licensing for new customers in early 2024 and ended support for existing Server licenses on a published timeline.
 New buyers are pushed to Cloud only.
 Data Center remains for very large enterprises but the pricing tier is appreciably higher than Cloud Standard.

 Can I export my Confluence content cleanly?